AlainDaccache/Quantropy/docs/source/asset-pricing-models.rst

 A Tale of Asset Pricing Models
 ==============================

+The idea of being paid a *premium* for additional risk you're exposed to inspired many researchers to empirically expand on the simplistic CAPM, which failed to capture other sources of risk that must be 'factored' in to explain market returns.

 Fama-French Three Factor Model (1992)
 -------------------------------------

 CAPM posited that a stock's beta alone should explain its average return.

+The Capital Asset Pricing Model contains one factor,
+    - The **market factor**, R_m - R_f is the excess return on the market

+    The Fama French 3 Factor model adds 2 factors to the CAPM:
+    - The **size factor**, 'SMB' for Small Minus Big [returns spread between small and large stocks]
+    - The **value** factor,'HML' for High Minus Low [returns spread between cheap and expensive stocks]

+    Carhart adds another factor to the Fama-French 3, the **momentum factor**, 'UMD' for Up Minus Down

+    Fama French neglects the validity of Carhart's factor, but add two new factors to their original model.
+    However, more is not necessarily better.

+    - The **profitability factor**, 'RMW' for Robust Minus Weak
+    - The ** factor**, 'CMA' for Conservative Minus Aggressive [returns spread of firms that invest conservatively and aggressively]

+AQR Capital Management, namely
+    - 'QMJ' (Quality Minus Junk)
+    - 'BAB' (Betting Against Beta)
+    - 'HML Devil' (High Minus Low Devil)

+Pastor and Stambaugh add another factor to Fama-French 3, the **liquidity factor** LIQ.

+Stambaugh_and_Yuan: Four factor model: Excess market returns, SMB, MGMT, PERF

 Fama and French found two anomalies:

 historical-average returns on stocks of small firms and on stocks with high ratios of